Skip to content

 Expert Analysis

 Westinghouse and Predator occupy very different positions in the portable generator market.
-Westinghouse earns an average overall score of 7.0 out of 10 across 53 scored models, while Predator manages only 3.2 out of 10 across 24 scored units.
-The gap is consistent across every measured category, including value (7.0 vs 1.9), build quality (5.5 vs 1.9), practical features (6.1 vs 4.0), and feature set (6.5 vs 3.2).
+Westinghouse earns an average overall score of 7.0 out of 10 across 53 scored models, while Predator manages only 3.2 out of 10 across its 24 scored units.
+The gap is consistent across every measured category, with Westinghouse outperforming Predator in value (6.9 vs 1.9), build quality (5.5 vs 1.9), practical features (6.1 vs 4.0), and feature set (6.5 vs 3.2).
 Westinghouse also holds a Tier A reliability rating with a score of 95 out of 100, compared to Predator's Tier C rating at 60 out of 100.

 Key Differences